openintegrationhub/Connectors/Adapters/AdapterChecklists/DesiredAdapterBehaviors.md

 # Desired Adapter Behaviors
-See the section `Given an API how should a adapter behave?` in the document `AdapterGuide` to see which questions must be asked and answered to see which case your adapter falls into.
-The following sections list each case and then the expected actions and triggers of the adapters.
+See the section `Given an API how should an adapter behave?` in the document `AdapterGuide` to see which questions must be asked and answered to find out which case your adapter falls into.
+The following sections list each case and the expected actions and triggers of the adapters.

 All items in each list is a **should** have.